 - Were you aware that eggs travel from farms to the grocery store in less than a week?

-The origins of Sweet Ricotta Easter Calzone
+Origins of Sweet Ricotta Easter Calzone

 As I mentioned above, this is a typical Easter dessert originating from the tiny town of Sannicandro, Bari (Italy).
 I've been enjoying Sweet Ricotta Easter Calzone for over 25 years now!
-I love the custard like texture of the ricotta, lightly sweetened and flavored with lemon zest.
-It's always been difficult for me to stop after only one slice.

 My husband's grandmother made it each Easter but unfortunately I did not obtain the recipe from her.
 However, my brother-in-law's mother has continued this yearly tradition and thankfully she was happy to share the recipe with me.
 Grazie Filomena!